Primal Freeze-Dried Formula Dog Food receives the Advisor’s top rating of 5 stars.

 |Calorie Weighted Basis||33%||64%||2%|

-The first ingredient in this dog food lists beef heart.
+The first ingredient in this dog food is beef heart.
 Although it doesn’t sound very appetizing to us humans, heart tissue is pure muscle — all meat.
 It’s naturally rich in quality protein, minerals and complex B vitamins, too.

 The second ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.